-- To introduce different kinds of literary works. - To familiarize different genres of Literature. - To instruct moral values through literature. - To improvise their productive and receptive skills. - To strengthen the basic knowledge about grammar.
+- To help students enhance their Language skills - To introduce different kinds of literary works - To familiarize different genres of Literature - To instruct moral values through literature. - To improvise their productive and receptive skills - To strengthen the basic knowledge about grammar

-- 1. Develop the four types of skills. - 2.
-Reading and comprehending literary works. - 3.
-Genres of literature to provide moral education. - 4.
-Develop communication skills in business environment. - 5.
+- 1. Develop the four types of skills - 2.
+Reading and comprehending literary works - 3.
+Genres of literature to provide moral education - 4.
+Develop communication skills in business environment - 5.
 Interpersonal skills will be developed. - 6.
-Betterment of language competence.
+Betterment of language competence

-UNIT I
+UNIT-I: PROSE